100 Nifty Facts About New Jersey, USA

 Edison in his New Jersey laboratory

-• The world’s first cell phone call was made by Motorola general manager Martin Cooper when he called from Manhattan to Bell Labs in New Jersey.
+55. Motorola general manager Martin Cooper made the world’s first cell phone call, calling from Manhattan to Bell Labs in New Jersey.

-• The world’s first color TV was presented by RCA at their plant in Camden, New Jersey in 1940.
+56. RCA presented the world’s first color TV at their plant in Camden, New Jersey, in 1940.

-• The invented of the ice cream cone, Italian immigrant Italo Marcioni, lived in Hoboken, New Jersey, and would push his cart to sell ice cream across the Hudson River in Wall Street.
+57. Italian immigrant Italo Marconi invented the ice cream cone.
+He lived in Hoboken, New Jersey, and would push his cart to sell ice cream across the Hudson River on Wall Street.

 A mosaic of famous people from New Jersey